craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 2. Faith is deeply personal and inciting.
 3. Faith knots the Weave.

+[[The Texts Druidic]] then continue by explaining that these theoretical axioms of Faith explain the presence of the "Emotional Deities" who walk Alaturmen in forms material.

 ## The Theory of Focus
+The Theory of Focus

 ## The Theory of Enchantment

 ## The Theory of Alchemy
 To understand Alchemy at all, one must first understand the [[#Axioms of the Weave Arcane]].
 After that, we can begin to speak about the Theory of Potential, or, more properly named, the Turring-Turring Theory.
 Again, after that, the theory of Alchemy continues to expand with Gunagido-Barrowinch Theory and their Motifs of Alchemy.